FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

-\paragraph{Complete ``\textsc{Query-Response}'' Context.} A distinct characteristic of our dataset, which sets it apart from traditional fact-checking datasets, involves incorporating the ``\textsc{Query-Response}'' context.
-To delve deeper into its significance, we execute experiments, omitting the ``{query}'' during the Alpaca-7B-LoRA fine-tuning process.
-Table~\ref{tab:analysis} displays the outcomes, wherein the ``\textbf{w/o query}'' scenario leads to a substantial decline of approximately 40\% in the \textsc{FactCls} score, underscoring the pivotal role of a comprehensive ``\textsc{Query-Response}'' context in extracting invaluable information for informed decision-making.
+Our dataset differs from traditional fact-checking datasets in its inclusion of the ``\textsc{Query-Response}'' context.
+To examine its impact, we conduct experiments by excluding the ``query'' during the Alpaca-7B-LoRA fine-tuning process.
+The results in Table~\ref{tab:analysis} reveal that the ``\textbf{w/o query}'' scenario leads to a significant 40\% decrease in the \textsc{FactCls} score, highlighting the essential role of a comprehensive ``\textsc{Query-Response}'' context in extracting valuable information for informed decision-making.